codyrioux/cpsc5210/README.md

 # cpsc5210

-A Clojure library designed to implement logic synthesis functions.
+A Clojure library designed to implement logic synthesis functions specifically in the area of genetic algorithms / evolutionary approaches.
 The cpsc5210.aguirre namespace contains a partial implementation of the Aguirre 2003 paper on the subject.
 The cpsc5210.rioux namespace contains a full implementation of the functions for a proposed paper.